UoB-HPC/hpc-course-getting-started/5_Performance_Analysis_Tools.md

 ### Extrae and Paraver

-This is a pair of tools that often go hand-in-hand developed at the [Barcelona Supercomputing Center](https://www.bsc.es/).
+This is a pair of profiling tools that often go hand-in-hand developed at the [Barcelona Supercomputing Center](https://www.bsc.es/).
 [Extrae](https://tools.bsc.es/extrae) handles the collection stage, and its output is generally visualised using [Paraver](https://tools.bsc.es/paraver).

 Below is an example screenshot of Paraver from their website.